-We understand that the academic year can be stressful for students, especially when dealing with personal and/or academic issues.
-The University of Toronto offers various support services and resources you can turn to for help; a list is available at University of Toronto Resources.
-We highlight two resources below.
+The University of Toronto offers various academic and personal resources; a list is available at University of Toronto Resources.
+We highlight three resources below.

 Accessibility

 Students with diverse learning styles and needs are welcome in this course.
 In particular, if you have a disability/health consideration that may require accommodations, please feel free to approach me and/or Accessibility Services as soon as possible.